srnelson1/srnelson1.github.io/index.md

 ## Research

-- **Character theoretic techniques for nonabelian partial difference sets** (2025)
+- **Character theoretic techniques for nonabelian partial difference sets** (with Eric Swartz)
-  _In joint work with Dr. Eric Swartz, we use character theory to analyze the conjugacy class intersections of partial difference sets inside nonabelian groups.
-We created an algorithm for finding the conjugacy class intersections of certain classes of partial difference set, which you can find <a href="https://github.com/srnelson1/PDS-class-intersections.git">here</a>_
+  _We use character theory to analyze the conjugacy class intersections of partial difference sets inside nonabelian groups.
+We created an <a href="https://github.com/srnelson1/PDS-class-intersections.git">algorithm</a> for finding the conjugacy class intersections of certain classes of partial difference set._

-- **Strong chromatic index of planar graphs with Ore-degree at most 7 is at most 13** (2025)
+- **Strong chromatic index of planar graphs with Ore-degree at most 7 is at most 13** (with Gexin Yu)
-  _In joint work with Dr. Gexin Yu, we use Combinatorial Nullstellens to prove the above result._
+  _We use Combinatorial Nullstellens and Euler's Polyhedron Formula to prove the above result._

 ---